Spring International Orientation

-Class Registration & New Student Orientation is a two-part, online process for all accepted Undergraduate International students starting the Spring 2021 semester.
+The International Orientation Process is a three-part process for all accepted International students starting the Spring 2024 semester.

 You should have now received an emailed copy of your I-20.
 Before you proceed any